AJMansfield/Intelligence-Core-Public/kttu03.md

 ----

 After another week,
-  you're able to find an unused area of land not too far from the city in which to practice setting up the line, and start working out a plan for how to train the four &mdash;
+  you're able to find an smaller gorge not too far from the city where you can practice setting up the line, and start working out a plan for how to train the four &mdash;
   now _five_ halflings, actually &mdash;
   how to safely rig the cable and pulleys.